BardicDefense/purple-hack/README.md

 - One month of normal use, in normal conditions
 - Three days of wilderness use
 - One day of dungeon use
-- Armor: Receiving a natural-20 hit
+- Armour: Receiving a natural-20 hit
 - Weapons: Rolling a natural 1 to hit
 - Food: Every day, fresh foods decay one level automatically, and then roll as usual.
 - Spice: Each use, spices decay one level automatically, in addition to usual rolls.